MSc Track: Geo-Engineering

 MSc programmes per September 2022

-Please note that the subjects of this mastertrack will be integrated in the master programme Civil Engineering per September 2022.
+As per September 2022 we are planning to redesign the master programme Civil Engineering.
+If this process proceeds as planned, the subjects of the tracks mentioned below will be integrated in the master programme Civil Engineering per September 2022.
 Students who enroll in the current track in September 2021, can continue this track until August 2024, after which a transition into the new master programme Civil Engineering will apply.
-The curriculum of the new master programme will be published on our website as of August 2021.
-Please consult our FAQ page or contact the study advisors if you have urgent questions at this moment.
+The curriculum of the new master programme will be published on our website as of September 2021.
+Please contact the study advisors if you have urgent questions at this moment or consult our frequently asked questions section.

 Key features of this track: